Career Definition for a Dental Office Manager

 - Pediatric Dentistry

 Here are some other career choices in dental administration:

 For those who want to perform administrative work in a dental office but are not interested in a management position, becoming a dental secretary is a possible career option.
 Medical secretaries, including those who work in dental practices, schedule patient appointments, prepare insurance claims, manage patient records and transcribe medical dictation from the doctor.
 Most secretaries may only need a high school diploma to find a position, but some employers may also require courses in medical terminology and billing practices.
-Based on data from the BLS, over 108,000 new positions will open up for medical secretaries and administrative assistants during the 2014-2024 decade, with a growth of 21%.
-Medical secretaries earned a median yearly salary of $33,040, according to a 2015 BLS report.
+Based on data from the BLS, over 129,000 new positions will open up for medical secretaries during the 2016-2026 decade, with a growth of 22%.
+Medical secretaries earned a median yearly salary of $34,610, according to a 2017 BLS report.

 Those desiring more patient care duties in addition to administrative tasks may want to consider a career as a dental assistant.
 These assistants schedule appointments and record patient information, but they also organize and clean equipment, take x-rays, provide support during procedures and educate patients about dental hygiene.
 Depending on the state, education requirements range from a high school diploma to certificate and associate degrees in dental assisting.
 An exam may also be required in some states.
 The BLS predicts much faster than average employment growth of 19% from 2016-2026.
 In May 2017, the BLS also determined that dental assistants earned $37,630 in median wages.